 Allow maximum of 115 ALF APSs

 The idea behind the above proposal is to guarantee the maximum memory requirement for storing ALF APSs and ALF filters.
 In the current VVC, there can be up to 8 ALF APSs, and each ALF APS can have up to 25 luma filters and 8 chroma filters.
 In a practical design memory is reserved to store 8 ALF APS.
 In test case of this proposal, encoding is constrained so that each slice can have only one ALF APS.
 So for the implementation purpose, one of those 8 ALF APS memory is reserved to storage the current/active ALF APS for the current slice.
 Then the remaining memory (i.e. 7 ALF APSs) can be used to store other ALF APSs.
 Since there is only one filter for each ALF APS according to this proposal, ALF filter of each ALF APS can be stored in the remaining memory without needing any additional data to be stored.
 For example, ALF filters can be stored at specific address of the memory where the address is calculated using ALF APS ID.
 For example, the memory address can be calculated as ALF_APS_ID+25 (+25 is the memory reserve for that one current/active ALF APS).
 The remaining memory is enough to store 175 (luma storage) + 56 (chroma storage) = 231 ALF filters.
-Chroma ALF filter has less coefficients that luma fitlers, so a part of luma storage can be used to store chroma filters.
+Chroma ALF filter has less coefficients that luma filters, so a part of luma storage can be used to store chroma filters.
 In this proposal, the number of ALF APSs is limited to 231/2=115.

 Spec text changes